 Children enter our school with strong family values and faith.

 We understand that children see their parents in the image of Jesus.
-We promote the idea that parents are the first educators of their child and recognise that the school has an important part to play in the whole religious education of the children in our care.
+We recognise that parents are the first educators of their child and understand the important part that our school has to play in the whole religious education of the children in our care.

 A strong programme of Religious Education allows children to deepen their own faith with a deep understanding of the Gospel values in the context of society today.
 Children are encouraged to ask questions that deepen their knowledge of other world faiths allowing them to converse with people from other faiths, not being afraid of their own.

-Our committed Prayer Leaders act as stewards of faith formation and faith in action supporting all pupils, the lead RE teacher and Church Pastoral workers at every level with knowing God more clearly and loving Him more dearly.
+Our committed Faith team are stewards of faith formation and faith in action supporting all pupils, the lead RE teacher/team, families and Church Pastoral workers at every level with knowing God more clearly and loving Him more dearly.

 Children express and celebrate their faith in a number of ways.
-A fine example of this is our excellent school choir, whose love of singing and prayer combine together to nourish the entire school community in Masses as well as in and around the community throughout the year.
+A fine example of this is our excellent school choir, whose love of singing, and singing praise to God combine together to nourish the entire school community in Masses and liturgies as well as in and around the community throughout the year.

-Children leave our school with a secure understanding of their own faith and what that means to them and are able to respond to their learning through the decisions and choices they make in their everyday lives.
+Children leave our school with a secure understanding of the faith, they are able to discern what that means to them and are able to respond to their learning through the decisions and choices they make in their everyday lives.
 St Teresa’s pupils, present and past, are confident in what they believe and willing to share their faith with others.